Just For Today Meditation for NA: What It Is and How It Helps

 Renewing our self-promises every day also makes any hiccups feel like a more temporary setback.
 Indeed, it’s why one of the most popular Just for Today promises is some version of acknowledging that this day might not be perfect, and that’s okay.

-When we know we’re going to pledge ourselves anew tomorrow, we can more honestly feel that it’s okay to not reach all of our goals today.
+When we know we’re going to pledge ourselves anew tomorrow, we can more honestly feel that it’s OK to not reach all of our goals today.
 The most important thing is trying our best, and pledging to try our best again tomorrow.

 Are There Other Options For Daily Meditation?